geosolutions-it/ckanext-faociok/README.md

         sudo service apache2 reload

     If CKAN is managed through supervisor:

         systemctl restart supervisord

+## Install Other Extensions

+### Harvest (ckanext-harvest)

+This extension provides a common harvesting framework for ckan extensions and adds a CLI and a WUI to CKAN to manage harvesting sources and jobs.

+Installation steps are described in the [extension's repository](https://github.com/ckan/ckanext-harvest#installation)

-## DDI Harvester
+### DDI Harvester (ckanext-ddi)

 FAO-CIOK extension comes with DDI harvester which will add FAO-CIOK-specific fields to dataset based on harvested data.
 Harvester is available as `faociok_nada_harvester`, and requires `ckanext-ddi extension <https://github.com/geosolutions-it/ckanext-ddi>` to be installed to run properly.
 This harvester is available as **FAO/NADA harvester for DDI**.

 **note:** To fully benefit from this harvester, you should have all vocabularies imported.

+#### Installation

+To install ckanext-ddi:

+1. Activate your CKAN virtual environment, for example:

+        . /usr/lib/ckan/default/bin/activate

+2. Install the ckanext-ddi Python package into your virtual environment:

+        cd ckanext-ddi
+        pip install -r requirements.txt
+        pip install -e .

-## Configuration
+#### Configuration

 1. Add `faociok_nada_harvester` to `ckan.plugins` in configuration: